thegetty/ancient-glass/content/catalogue/cat-35.md

 ## Comments and Comparanda

-On core-formed amphoriskoi of this period see comments on {% cat '2003.178' %}.
-For the classification of this particular amphoriskos see {% cite 'Grose 1989' %}, class I:B, amphoriskos form I:2: p.
+On core-formed amphoriskoi of this period, see comments on {% cat '2003.178' %}.
+For the classification of this particular amphoriskos, see {% cite 'Grose 1989' %}, class I:B, amphoriskos form I:2: p.
 144, no. 97.

 ## Provenance